darklang/docs/docs/datastores.md

 ### Values

-The value in the datastore is a record.
-In the future, we'd like datastores to be defined by type, but for now you can manually create the schema.
-Available types are: String, Int, Bool, Float, Password, Date, UUID, Dict (or lists of those).
+The datastore holds records.
+In the future, datastores will be defined by type, but for now you manually create the schema.
+Available types are: String, Int, Bool, Float, Password, Date, UUID, Dict (and lists of those).

 ## DB Functions

-Many datastore operators are built into the language of Dark.
+Datastore operators are built into the language.
 All functions are independently versioned.
 In your canvas you will see the latest version, as well as any versions you are currently using.

 A list of all datastore functions is available [in the language reference](https://ops-documentation.builtwithdark.com/?pretty=1).